Lunch & DinnerSide Dishes

 Variations & Substitutions

-While this recipe is already keto-friendly and gluten-free, there are more swaps you can make both for flavor and lifestyle needs while still keeping it delicious and comforting.
+While this recipe is already keto-friendly and gluten-free, you can make additional swaps for flavor and lifestyle needs while still keeping it delicious and comforting.

 Cheese swaps are one of the easiest ways to change the flavor profile.
-Sharp cheddar provides bold flavor, but Gruyere creates a richer, more sophisticated depth of flavor.
+Sharp cheddar provides bold flavor, but Gruyere adds a richer, more sophisticated depth.
 Swiss cheese works beautifully for a slightly milder casserole, while mozzarella adds extra creaminess.
-Try a combination of these cheeses along with the Parmesan which is a must for its salty, nutty flavor and see which combo is your favorite!
+Try a combination of these cheeses along with the Parmesan, which is a must for its salty, nutty flavor, and see which combo is your favorite!

 Try adding protein to turn this side dish into a complete meal.
-Crispy bacon, pancetta, Italian sausage, or roasted chicken all work well with Brussels sprouts and make this a more filling and well-rounded dish.
+Crispy bacon, pancetta, Italian sausage, or roasted chicken all pair well with Brussels sprouts, making this a more filling and well-rounded dish.

 For a vegetarian variation, consider adding sautéed mushrooms, caramelized onion, or spinach to the dish.
 These all enhance the recipe without overpowering it.